 Unconditional support means that she deserves ongoing support and respect from each and every one of us.

-While we honor birthmothers on May 7th, we must remember that their experiences are unique, characterized by mixed emotions, and that their feelings may change over time.
+While we honor birthmothers the Saturday before Mother’s Day, we must remember that their experiences are unique, characterized by mixed emotions, and that their feelings may change over time.
 For those women who have made the thoughtful, loving decision that adoption was the best choice for them and their children, we must also recognize another element, that there is still a loss.

 Every birthmother, like every mother who parents her child, is different.
 Ask her what she needs from you.
 It may be as simple as saying “thank you” or offering a hug, or as complicated as helping her find a qualified counselor.